-How to create in a freshly renovated apartmenta feeling of being lived in?
-What is needed for a cozy interior "with history"?
-All the answers are in the setting of this spacious Moscow apartment, which can be viewed endlessly.
-The "sterile" setting, which was created as if for magazine covers, is not to everyone's liking.
-Quite often, customers ask designers to create the appearance of an inhabited or even somewhat old interior.
-This very request was voiced to Elena Kornilova by the owner of a spacious two-level apartment in the center of Moscow.
-Elena Kornilova, architect and decorator Graduated from the Moscow Architectural Institute (MARHI).
-He is a full member of the Association of Interior Decorators.
-Head of our own design bureau Elena Kornilova Interiors. elenakornilova.com The designer was prompted to create an interior "with history" not only by the customer's wishes, but also by the location of the object.
+How to create in a newly renovated apartmenta sense of habitation?
+What is necessary for a cozy interior "with history"?
+All the answers are in the decor of this spacious Moscow apartment, which can be looked at endlessly "Sterile" decor, which seems to be created for magazine covers, is not to everyone's taste.
+Quite often, customers ask designers to create the appearance of a lived-in or even somewhat old interior.
+This is exactly the request voiced to Elena Kornilova by the owner of a spacious two-level apartment in the center of Moscow.
+Elena Kornilova, architect and decorator Graduated from the Moscow Architectural Institute (MARCHI).
+Is a full member of the Association of Interior Decorators.
+Head of her own design bureau Elena Kornilova Interiors. elenakornilova.com The designer was prompted to create an interior "with history" not only by the customer's wishes, but also by the location of the property.
 The apartment is located in a house built in 1907 in the center of Moscow.
-The housing area is 480 square meters, and it occupies the entire upper floor of the house with an overbuilt attic.
-Elena Kornilova, architect and decorator: - I'm lucky with my customers!
-Every time there are interesting, extraordinary people with whom you want to paint portraits, and the interior, I think, is the portrait of the customer, it should reflect the style of his life, be comfortable and individual for each person.
-The owner of this two-level apartment is a big lover of travel, extreme sports, music, art, cinema and, in general, a person open to new ideas.
-He wanted his house to give the impression that “they have been living in it for a long time”, so that everything looks natural, as if objects have lived a long life within the walls of this house.
-And I, being an adherent of the architecture "talking" to the interior, actively supported his wish, since the building in which the apartment is located was built in 1907. elenakornilova.com
+The area of the dwelling is 480 square meters, and it occupies the entire top floor of the house with an added attic.
+Elena Kornilova, architect and decorator: — I am lucky with my clients!
+Every time I meet interesting, extraordinary people, from whom I want to paint portraits, and the interior, I believe, is the portrait of the client, it should reflect his lifestyle, be comfortable and individual for each person.
+The owner of this two-level apartment is a big fan of traveling, extreme sports, music, art, cinema and, in general, a person open to new ideas.
+He wanted his house to give the impression that “they have lived in it for a long time”, so that everything would look natural, organic, as if the objects had lived a long life within the walls of this house.
+And I, being a supporter of the idea that architecture “talks” to the interior, actively supported his wish, since the building in which the apartment is located was built in 1907. elenakornilova.com

-From the very threshold there is an uneasy "character"this interior.
-Masonry, antique parquet, light walls, against which dark furniture and dark textiles stand out most clearly - all this is accompanied by the ability to create different scenarios of lighting thanks to wall, floor and ceiling lighting fixtures.
+From the very threshold, a difficult “character” is obviousthis interior.
+Brickwork, antique parquet, light walls, against which dark furniture and dark textiles stand out especially brightly - all this is accompanied by the ability to create different lighting scenarios thanks to wall, floor and ceiling lamps.

 First floor